Table of Contents

 3. Devise and leverage methods for collecting data

 Various methods can be used to collect insights into informal learning.
-This type of employee learning is often self-initiated based upon an immediate need or longer-term motivation.
-It can involve interpersonal, digital, and physical (books or manual handling and testing) learning, so multiple data collection vehicles are required.
-A formal plan should be developed that starts with using existing systems and processes as data sources and then adding others as time and budget allow.
+This type of employee learning is often self-initiated, driven by an immediate need or longer-term motivation.
+It can involve interpersonal, digital, and physical (books or manual handling and testing) learning, so multiple data-collection methods are required.
+A formal plan should be developed that starts by using existing systems and processes as data sources, then adding others as time and budget allow.

 Automated data